ChrisCooper/mostly-benevolent-infection/readme.md

 The main principle is to avoid giving different versions to users in the same classroom or with coaching relationships.
 Infection is illustrated through a simple web interface displaying the graph of users.
 This is not really a robust or friendly application, but rather a simple visualization!

-It could also have been implemented completely in JavaScript, but this method is closer to how I imagine Khan Academy would do it.
-Of course, that would also be using the Datastore, instead of in-memory processing.
+The project could also have been implemented more easily completely in JavaScript, but I decided to put the infection logic in the server.
+Deciding when updates go out is best left to the people running the site.

-In this guide, all commands are assumed to be executed in the project root directory.
+Of course, real life would also be using Google Datastore, instead of in-memory processing!

 Setting up
 ----------

+In this guide, all commands are to be executed in the project root directory.

 This app has been tested with Python 2.7.6 on Ubuntu 14.04 and Python 2.7.5 on OS X 10.9.5.